-The other reason I made these was because I have had them on the back of my mind and on my recipe to-do pile since I first saw them on the exquisite blog – Not Without Salt quite some time ago.
-You can see the original recipe here.
+The other reason I made these was that I have had them on the back of my mind and on my recipe to-do pile since I first saw them on the exquisite blog – Not Without Salt quite some time ago.

 They do need a little dip, so I whipped up one with spicy jalapeno dip which went really well with them.